massimobonanni/mslearn-azure-developer/instructions/azure-app-service/02-app-service-deployment-slots.md

     echo $appName
     ```

-1. Navigate to the directory that contains the sample code and run the **az webapp up** command. **Note:** This command might take a few minutes to run.
+1. Navigate to the directory that contains the sample code and run the **az webapp up** command.

     ```bash
     cd html-docs-hello-world